push-protocol/push-vnode/README.md

 ⚠️ **Warning: Work In Progress** ⚠️

 This project is currently a work in progress.
 Please be aware that things might break, and the installation process might change as we improve and dockerize it completely for public running of the node.
 Proceed with caution and check back frequently for updates.

-### Pre-Installation Requirements

-Before starting, ensure you have the following tools installed:

-1.  **NVM (Node Version Manager)** - [Install NVM on macOS using Homebrew](https://tecadmin.net/install-nvm-macos-with-homebrew/)

-2.  **Node.js versions 18 & 20** - Needed for different parts of the project (switch between them using `nvm`).

-3.  **NPM (Node Package Manager)** - Required for running Hardhat.

-4.  **Yarn** - Used for managing project dependencies.

 ## Installation Steps

-### Pre-Installation Requirements

 ### Prerequisites